 Melissa lives in Portsmouth with her partner Barbara and enjoys photography in her free time.
 She serves as the Director of Resources.

 Katherine Kaywinnet (she/her) is a Norfolk resident and community activist, with a focus on transgender rights and community-building.
 She is also an artist who can often be found cross-stitching nerdy and political art at local hangouts throughout Hampton Roads.
 Katherine is a founding board member of TAP Virginia and serves as Director of Marketing.

-Martina (they/them) was born and raised in the Hampton Roads area.
-They are an ODU alum, and they currently teach at Hampton University.
-In addition to their dedication to helping the trans homeless community and being vocal about trans rights, Martina is an advocate of trans POC visibility, and their passions include showcasing and giving voice to trans POC artists.
+Armand (they/he) was born and raised in the Hampton Roads area, and they currently teach at Hampton University.
+In addition to their dedication to helping the transgender homeless community and being vocal about trans rights, Armand advocates for trans POC visibility, and they are passionate about promoting trans POC artists.
 In 2019, they became a member of Equality Virginia’s Transgender Speakers Bureau.
-Armand is a musician and bird enthusiast, and they currently reside in Portsmouth with their husband, dog, and finches.
+Armand is a musician and bird enthusiast, and he currently resides in Norfolk.
 They serve as Director of Volunteers.

 Jeannie Neil Bale (she/her) is a small business owner on the Eastern Shore of Virginia and Transgender activist.
 She’s passionate about Trans rights and educating others.
 She’s a strong advocate of fostering change through education and awareness as well as creating safe and open venues for all in the LGBTQ community.
 She serves as Director of Capacity Building.